Historic Petoskey & Harbor Springs

 The first settlers of what is now Harbor Springs were the Little Traverse Bay Band of Odawa Indians.
 As the French arrived, they began calling the area L’Arbre Croche, which means Crooked Tree.
 In 1847, L’Arbre Croche had the largest concentration of Indians in the state.
 French traders renamed the area Petit Traverse, or Little Traverse.
 The village was incorporated as Harbor Springs in 1880.

 Indian residents and white settlers of Little Traverse subsisted mainly on fishing, agriculture and trapping.
 In 1853, however, the establishment of Richard Cooper’s trading post and general store marked the beginning of commercial operations in the village.

 Lumbering was the dominant industry in Harbor Springs from 1880 to 1920.
 Other thriving businesses included Emmet County Bank, which still operates today as First Community Bank.
 In 1895, Joseph and Martha Juilleret opened a boat livery and an ice cream parlor.
-The building which housed these businesses was the south half of the Juilleret’s restaurant (which is now closed) and had passed through generations of the Juilleret family.
+The building which housed these businesses was the south half of the Juilleret’s restaurant (currently Pierson’s Grill and Spirits) and had passed through generations of the Juilleret family.

 Vestiges of the past also live on in many of Harbor Springs’ visitor attractions.
 The scenic M-119 Shore Drive was once part of the old Mackinac Trail used by the Indians.
 Stafford’s Pier Restaurant was once known as Booth’s, a speakeasy that operated during the 1920s.